Agus Harimurti Yudhoyono: Early education

 From 1984 to 1988, he studied at the Kuntum Wijaya Kusuma Elementary School, in Pasar Rebo, East Jakarta.
-From 1988 to 1991, he followed his father to continue his education in the United States, attending David J. Brewer School, Leavenworth, Kansas.
+From 1988 to 1991 he attended David J. Brewer School, Leavenworth, Kansas.
 In 1991, AHY continued his study at SMPN 5 Bandung.

-Following the transfer of his father's assignment, in 1994, AHY moved to SMPN 20 East Jakarta.
-After completing his Junior High School education, AHY continued his education at Taruna Nusantara High School, Magelang in 1994.
-During his high school time, AHY was an active and outstanding student, he had served as Chairman of the Taruna Nusantara High School Student Council.
-In 1997, AHY won the Garuda Trisakti Tarunatama Emas, an award for the best graduate.
+In 1994, AHY was admitted to the prestigious Taruna Nusantara High School in Magelang.
+Here, he showed exceptional leadership qualities and was elected president of the student body.
+He later graduated as valedictorian with the best overall performance, securing an award called Garuda Trisakti Tarunatama.

 Higher education

-He is a Military Academy graduate.
-During his first and second years at the Military Academy, he won the Tri Sakti Wiratama award given for collective achievements in academic, physical and personal personality.
-This achievement led AHY to be chosen as Commander of the Youth Corps Regiment in 1999.
+He is an Indonesian Military Academy graduate.
+During his first and second years at the Military Academy, he won the Tri Sakti Wiratama award given for collective achievements in academic, physical and personal personality. he was commander of the Youth Corps Regiment in 1999.
 There, he also joined the Drum band Canka Lokananta Military Academy as a bass drummer, (who is often referred to as "Tidar Tiger").
 AHY then passed AKMIL with the best graduate and awarded Bintang Adi Makayasa in December 2000.

 During his assignment in the military as an officer, AHY also undertook formal higher education.
 AHY has three Masters education degrees: Master of Science in Strategic Studies at Nanyang Technological University, Singapore in 2006, Master in Public Administration from Harvard University, United States in 2010, and Master of Arts in Leadership and Management from Webster University in the United States, won the title of summa cum laude in 2015 with the GPA of 4.0.

+In 2021, he enrolled for Ph.D. in Human Resources Development Management at Airlangga University.
+In 2023, he successfully completed his Ph.D.
+Dissertation proposal titled "Transformational Leadership and Human Resources Development Orchestration towards 2045 Advanced Indonesia".
+However, due to the 2024 Indonesian general election, he took study leave for almost a year, and continued his studies after the election.
+He graduated on 7 October 2024 from Airlangga after defending his dissertation.

 Military service

-Yudhoyono served the Indonesian National Army, following the footsteps of his grandfather Sarwo Edhie Wibowo and his father SBY, he carried out a variety of assignments and missions, starting from the platoon commander in the Operations section to the company commander in the elite unit of the 305 Kostrad Airborne Infantry Battalion.
+Yudhoyono served the Indonesian National Army, starting as a platoon commander in the Operations section to the company commander in the elite unit of the 305 Kostrad Airborne Infantry Battalion.